PallaviZoting/calculator-behavior/addition.md

  And I press "equals"
  Then I see the "added number" as the result in fraction form

-Scenario: Addition of +ve and -ve number
- Given The calculator is turned on
+Scenario: Addition of positive and negative numbers Given The calculator is turned on
  When I type in "positive number"
  And I press "plus"